13 Reasons Why Review for Parents

 Content warning: This post discusses content that some individuals may find triggering, including suicide and sexual assault.

-Even if you haven’t seen the Netflix original series 13 Reasons Why, you’ve probably heard of it.
+Even if you haven’t seen the Netflix original series 13 Reasons Why reviews, you’ve probably heard of it.
 First released in 2017, it made waves with its shocking depiction of suicide and viral popularity among high schoolers.
 There are now two full seasons of the show, with the third season expected to drop sometime this summer.